ravimalde/ufc_fight_predictor/README.md

 - data:
   - data_fighters.py: scraped data of each fighter's fight details.
   - data_fights.py: scraped data of each UFC event.
-- Classes.py: contains grid search classes to be usedin modelling.
+- Classes.py: contains grid search classes to be used in modelling.
 - preprocessing.ipynb: notebook for initial exploration of scraped data and preprocessing for modelling.
 - first_app.py: python file for creating the streamlit application.
 - model.pkl: final model saved using pickle.